polycube-network/polycube/README.md

 ### Outstanding performance with real applications
-Two complex applications have been released to show the potential of Polycube, ``pcn-iptables`` and ``pcn-k8s``.
+Two complex applications have been released to show the potential of Polycube, ``bpf-iptables`` and ``pcn-k8s``.

-- `pcn-iptables`: The former is a clone of **iptables** that is able to filter packets passing through a Linux host, demonstrating how packet filtering can be achieved with impressive performance, while at the same time guaranteeing the same command line and the same external behavior of the original software.
+- `bpf-iptables`: The former is a clone of **iptables** that is able to filter packets passing through a Linux host, demonstrating how packet filtering can be achieved with impressive performance, while at the same time guaranteeing the same command line and the same external behavior of the original software.
 - `pcn-k8s`: The latter is a network plug-in for **Kubernetes**, i.e., a software that handles the entire virtual network of a Kubernetes cluster, which includes bridging, routing, NAT, load balancing and tunneling services.
 Our plug-in has been tested for scalability and guarantees outstanding performance in terms of network throughput.

 ## Powered by eBPF and XDP